-The following sessions are being co-sponsored by GeoCUR and are appropriate for undergraduate student presenters:
+The following sessions were co-sponsored by GeoCUR for undergraduate student presenters:

 Tagged with: AGU